Nettify Hotel Network Design — Wi-Fi Built for Hospitality

 What makes a hotel network different from a corporate network?

 Not always.
 New builds and major renovations do not require an audit because there is no existing network to assess.
-For existing properties where the network is being redesigned, a Wi-Fi audit is recommended first — it provides the baseline data (current coverage, AP inventory, throughput measurements) that the design builds on.
+For existing properties where the network is being redesigned, a Wi-Fi audit is recommended first — it provides the baseline data (current coverage, AP inventory, real-world speed measurements) that the design builds on.
 If an audit has not been done, Nettify includes a site assessment as part of the design engagement.

 At minimum: architectural floor plans (PDF or CAD), the number of rooms and building count, the services you plan to run (Wi-Fi, IPTV, casting, signage, PMS integration), and any brand technology standards that apply.
 For existing properties, a site visit or prior audit report is also needed.
 The more detail provided upfront, the more accurate the first iteration of the design.